protocol/grants/nextstep.md

 Each team member will receive 2000USD worth of FIL once, issued within 30 days of acceptance to the program, using the value of FIL at the time of payment issuance.

-All payees are required to provide:
+All payees are required to provide the information below, submitted to a form we will provide:

 * name
 * mailing address
 * email address
 * phone number
-* FIL wallet address
+* Filecoin (FIL) wallet address
 * Github account
 * A completed US IRS W8 or W9 form